cancervariants/gene-normalization/docs/source/managing_data/loading_and_updating_data.rst

 Reload individual source
 ------------------------

-To update specific sources, call the ``--sources`` option with source name(s) quoted and separated by spaces.
-While it is possible to update individual source data without also updating the normalized record data, that may affect the proper function of the normalized query endpoints, so it is recommended to include the `--update_merged` flag as well.
+To update specific sources, call the ``--sources`` option with one or more source name(s) quoted and separated by spaces.
+While it is possible to update individual source data without also updating the normalized record data, that may affect the proper function of the normalized query endpoints, so it is recommended to include the ``--update_merged`` flag as well.

     gene_norm_update --sources="HGNC NCBI" --update_merged